andreaskielkopf/maxi/maxi/readme.md

 A tool to help analysing why a manjaro installation might not boot.

 The program collects information of the actual install (may also work inside chroot).
-It uses coreutils (ls cat sort du sha256sum), find and mhwd-kernel to gather these informations.
+It uses coreutils (ls cat sort du sha256sum), tput, find and mhwd-kernel to gather these informations.

 The program is intended to be a helpful hand to gather a lot of small info (as inxi does) and present it in a short overview.
 So that the insightful reader can decide what may be the problem with this installation, and how to proceed without wasting to much time.

-While inxi concentrates on a system overview, this program concentrates only on things between power on and kernel is running
+While inxi concentrates on a system overview, this program concentrates only on things between power_on and kernel_is_running

 It displays in short form for every kernel:

- * is the kernel at /boot/vmlinuz... present
+ * is a kernel at /boot/vmlinuz... present
- * is a initramdisk present (show date)
+ * is a initramdisk present (show size)
  * is a fallback present
- * are the modules at /lib/modules/... present and complete
+ * are the modules at /lib/modules/... present and complete (size)
- * are extramodules present
+ * are extramodules present (size)

 Usage:
 ------